Frequently Asked Questions

 Read more about this local's favourite here.

-The 'best' time to visit depends entirely on the experience you’re seeking, as every season here offers a distinct character.
+The 'best' time to visit depends entirely on the experience you’re seeking, as every season here offers a distinct character with its own possibilities.

-Thankfully the Rockies are an incredible year-round destination, though if we had to pick our favourite time to explore it would be late September for the weather, fall colours, and lighter crowds.
+Thankfully the Rockies are an incredible year-round destination, though if we had to pick our favourite time to explore it would be late September/early October for the weather, fall colours, and lighter crowds.

 For the best experience come tour day, we recommend the following preparation steps: